espiox/jts16_complete/README.md

 ## Beta Cores
-The following core is in patron-only beta, and therefore only the folders and JSON files are included here. **You must be a Jotego patron and provide your own .rbf_r files to use this until it is publicly available.** Simply get the jts16.rbf_r and jts16b.rbf_r files from the beta zips and place them in Cores/jotego.jts16_c.
+The following core is in patron-only beta, and therefore only the folders and .json files are included here. **You must be a Jotego patron and provide your own .rbf_r files to use this until it is publicly available.** Simply get the jts16.rbf_r and jts16b.rbf_r files from the beta zips and place them in Cores/jotego.jts16_c.

 **SEGA System 16 (Cores by [Jotego](https://www.patreon.com/jotego))**
 - System 16A